History of the world's tallest structures: Freestanding towers

+Buildings

-The Council on Tall Buildings and Urban Habitat, an organization that certifies buildings as the "World's Tallest", recognizes a building only if at least 49% of its height is made up of floor plates containing habitable floor area.
+The Council on Tall Buildings and Urban Habitat, an organization that certifies buildings as the "World's Tallest", recognizes a building only if at least 50% of its height is made up of floor plates containing habitable floor area.
 Structures that do not meet this criterion, such as the CN Tower, are defined as "towers".

-There are dozens of radio and television broadcasting towers which measure over 600 metres (about 2,000 ft) in height, and only the tallest are recorded in publicly available information sources.

-Debate over definition

-The assessment of the height of artificial structures has been controversial.
-Because varying standards have been used by different organizations, the accepted height of these structures or buildings depends on which standards are accepted.
+Up until the late 1990s, the definition of "tallest building" was not altogether clear.
+It was generally understood to be the height of the building to the top of its architectural elements including spires, but not including "temporary" structures (such as antennas or flagpoles), which could be added or changed relatively easily without requiring major changes to the building's design.
+Varying standards have been used by different organizations, so the accepted height of these structures or buildings depends on which standards are accepted.
 The Council on Tall Buildings and Urban Habitat has changed its definitions over time.
 Some of the controversy regarding the definitions and assessment of tall structures and buildings has included the following: